 - They will be relaxed with any humans and other pets who live in the house.

-Will my indoor cat come back if it goes outside?
+Will my indoor cat come back if they get outside?

-Indoor cats are sure to let you know they're happy through their body language.
+An indoor lifestyle is the by far the best option to keep your cat safe, and you can keep them content with lots of enrichment and play.
+Indoor cats will let you know they're happy through their body language.
 They will lift their heads up high and let you rub the top of their heads.
 Happy cats meow and purr, and they will give you cuddles for days.
 Indoor cats, specifically, show their happiness with a proper balance of rest and play.
 They sleep like their lives depend on it (which they sort of do).
 While awake, a happy indoor cat will jump, scratch and pounce.
 This display of natural instincts is sure to point to a content cat.